ibm-client-success/iks-container-registry/README.md

 ### What will I explore in this article?

-This blog will focus on the default **cluster-wide policy** and its two important flag components: **“va:”** and **“trust:”** as shown in Figure 1.
-Before moving forward, it is important to explain that _“va:”_ stands for **Vulnerability Advisor** and its primary function is to scan images for any security vulnerabilities.
-The main function of the _“trust:”_ flag is to ensure the image’s integrity, to confirm that it’s **signed**, and be sure that it originated from a trusted source.
+This blog will focus on the default **cluster-wide policy** and its two important flag components: **“va”** and **“trust”** as shown in Figure 1.
+Before moving forward, it is important to explain that _“va”_ stands for **Vulnerability Advisor** and its primary function is to scan images for any security vulnerabilities.
+The main function of the _“trust”_ flag is to ensure the image’s integrity, to confirm that it’s **signed**, and be sure that it originated from a trusted source.
 Signing an image and verifying its integrity is explained in detail [here](https://console.bluemix.net/docs/services/Registry/registry_trusted_content.html#registry_trustedcontent).

 **Figure 1 – An Example of a Default Cluster-Wide Policy.yaml File**